-- Effective cooperation between the Law Enforcement Authorities on the one part, and financial institutions and commercial banks on the other part, is also essential in the fight against online card fraud and other frauds related to Internet banking ( and use of banking malware), with a view to identifying such frauds, updating the private sector with regard to new tendencies and identify precautionary measures. - In certain Member States such cooperation is facilitated by dedicated banking associations or interbanking Committees created for countering fraud in the payment systems and means of payment, which held regular meetings, with the participation of the Police.
-In one Member State, the participation of the Police in the advisory body of the national bank association was considered by the evaluators as a good practice. - In other Member States cooperation between the Law Enforcement Authorities and the banking and financial institutions is less structured and limited to contacts and/or meetings to ensure collaboration and exchange of information on cybercrime related issues. - In some Member States there is a reporting obligation for the private sector on cybercrime, whereas in other Member States such reporting is not mandatory or limited to specific branches of the private sector or to certain type of cyber-offences. - In certain cases reporting of cybercrime occurs on a voluntary basis.
+- A dialogue with the main Internet operators, hosting companies and Internet access and Service Providers at both the EU and the international level, could strengthen their cooperation in the context of criminal investigations. - Effective cooperation between the LEA on the one part, and financial institutions and commercial banks on the other part, is also essential in the fight against card-not-present fraud and other types of online fraud, with a view to identifying such frauds, updating the private sector with regard to new tendencies and identify precautionary measures. - In certain Member States such cooperation is facilitated by dedicated banking associations or interbanking Committees created for countering fraud in the payment systems and means of payment, which hold regular meetings, with the participation of the Police.
+In one Member State, the participation of the Police in the advisory body of the national bank association was considered by the evaluators as a good practice. - In other Member States cooperation between the LEA and the banking and financial institutions is less structured and limited to contacts and/or meetings to ensure collaboration and exchange of information on cybercrime related issues. - In some Member States there is a reporting obligation for the private sector on cybercrime, whereas in other Member States such reporting is not mandatory or limited to specific branches of the private sector or to certain type of cyber-offences.

+- In certain cases reporting of cybercrime occurs on a voluntary basis.
 However, according to the finding of the evaluations, in some Member States financial and credit institutions and Internet Service Providers are reluctant in reporting and supporting a criminal procedure with the aim of determining the criminal liability of the perpetrator.
-They are more interested in rebuilding as soon as possible the damage, that could result from publication and media coverage which is not good for their credibility and reputation.

-- According to certain individual reports when the private sector is the victim or the injured party, cooperation with the Law Enforcement Authorities is usually good, since it takes care of the preservation of evidence, its interpretation and its delivery to the Law Enforcement Authorities. - The private sector plays also an important role on the protection of children and in prevention and awareness-raising activities in this respect; private associations and NGOs operating in this field cooperate with the Law Enforcement Authorities involved in combating online sexual exploitation make a key contribution by channelling reports of abuses. - According to the conclusions of the evaluation, a dialogue with the private sector beyond the mandatory reporting requirements would in any case facilitate better results in combating cybercrime offences. - Public authorities should also cooperate, as in several Member States, with the academia, educational institutions, social services, business, professional associations, media and other organisations and companies in order to prevent and neutralise the negative impact of computer crime and computer-related crime on the computer information security in the country.
+They are more interested in rebuilding as soon as possible the damage that could result from publication and media coverage, which is not good for their credibility and reputation. - According to certain individual reports, when the private sector is the victim or the injured party, cooperation with the LEA is usually good, since it takes care of the preservation of evidence, its interpretation and its delivery to the LEA. - The private sector plays also an important role on the protection of children and in prevention and awareness-raising activities in this respect; private associations and NGOs operating in this field cooperate with the LEA involved in combating online sexual exploitation making a key contribution by channelling reports of abuses. - According to the conclusions of the evaluation, a dialogue with the private sector beyond the mandatory reporting requirements would in any case facilitate better results in combating cybercrime offences. - Public authorities should also cooperate, as in several Member States, with the academia, educational institutions, social services, business, professional associations, media and other organisations and companies in order to prevent and neutralise the negative impact of computer crime" stricto sensu" and computer-enabled crime on the computer information security in the country.
 In particular, cooperation with academia is very important for awareness-raising, training and Research and Development (R&D).